 When is it best to use the Pomodoro technique?

-It works well for boring class assignments.
-Commit at least one short 25-minute focus session with the assignment.
 Most after getting one session down, they are more committed and willing to finish the work.
 It works well for reading those arduous long textbook chapters for class.